James-Oswald/jamesoswald.dev/content/posts/james-oswalds.md

 * Westminster Abby Graves: [Grave of James Oswald The Younger](https://www.westminster-abbey.org/abbey-commemorations/commemorations/james-oswald)

 # (4) James D. Oswald (American Political Hopeful) Alive
 James "Jim" D. Oswald is an American political hopeful for the Republican party.
-He has twice run for election as a Pennsylvania state representatives, being defeated both times.
-He works as a SVP/CRE Manager at [Truist](https://www.truist.com/), and is a veteran as well as a firefighter/EMT.
+He has twice run for election as a Pennsylvania state representative, being defeated both times.
+He works as a SVP/CRE manager at [Truist](https://www.truist.com/), and is a veteran as well as a firefighter/EMT.

 ### References
 * Ballotpedia: [James_Oswald](https://ballotpedia.org/James_Oswald)